15 Top-Rated Small Towns in Virginia

 How about a weekend getaway in Virginia's Blue Ridge Mountains surrounded by nature?
 The small town of Lexington can fill your spirit with wilderness, wildlife, and rivers.
 It is home to Washington Lee University and the Virginia Military Institute, which make up a large portion of the social and cultural aspects of the town.

-As you walk through Lexington, you will want to visit the Virginia Museum of Fine Arts, the Stonewall Jackson House, Lee Chapel, and the George C. Marshall Museum.
+As you walk through Lexington, you will want to visit the Virginia Museum of Fine Arts, the Stonewall Jackson House, the University Chapel, and the George C. Marshall Museum.
 You might also enjoy stopping into the Virginia Horse Center, where you are likely to catch an equine competition in progress.

 You will enjoy the food options in Lexington, as many of the eateries offer fresh farm-to-table menus.
 The shopping experiences are also local-centric, with small boutiques and shops in the downtown area and no national chain stores.